Last updated on June 20th, 2024 at 11:02 am

 It is recommended that you do all real estate land transactions through a licensed Belize real estate agent or an ethical Belize attorney-at-law.
 You need to ensure that a Title Search is conducted at the Government Land Registry and that the real estate that you are purchasing is free and clear of all liens, judgments and encumbrances.
 A title search done through a local attorney should not cost you more than U.S. $250.

-One of the best ways to avoid being ripped off and get a better price, is to try and find the owner of the property you are interested in and cut out the middleman – the real estate agent.
+One of the best ways to avoid being ripped off and get a better price, is to try and find the owner of the property you are interested in and cut out the middleman.
 You can do this by scouting the property and talking to neighbors, maybe assisted by your taxi driver.
-Then hire a recommended Belize attorney or professional to arrange the title search, negotiate and purchase direct from the owner.
+Then hire a recommended Belize attorney or licensed real estate agent to arrange the title search, negotiate and purchase direct from the owner.
 As with any profession, there are crooked attorneys in Belize.
-And likewise, crooked real estate brokers, especially those in the luxury real estate segment.
-Ask around, get recommendations.
-Going rates for buying property through a local attorney are between 2 and 5 per cent of the property value.
-A real estate agent will charge more and is really working for the owner and himself to get a high price and commission.
+And likewise, sketchy real estate brokers, especially those in the luxury real estate segment.
+In 2023 a new organisation Belize Real Estate Association (BREA) was established to bring together professional real estate professionals.
+If you are buying through a Belize Real Estate agent, we suggest checking to see if they are members in good standing of BREA.
+Also, ask around, get recommendations.
+Going rates for buying property through a la real estate agent are between 2 and 5 per cent of the property value.

 The preferred way of owning real estate is through Title Free and Clear, either as an individual or through a corporate body.
 The property can be mortgaged with a bank or credit union.
 Titles Free and Clear, are issued for land and condominiums.
 Condominiums are purchased through a “Strata” title.
 Purchasing a property is pretty straightforward – the time for completion is usually 30 to 90 days.